naikymen/PED/README.md

 $ python3 pipe.py -h
 ```
 ### Input
 Two modes ar supported: list input OR single entry input.
-The format of the list mode is described in the help section.
+The format of the list mode is described in the "Input/Output Specifications" section below.
 ```
 $ python3 pipe.py -l list-entry